Ibr4h3m-k4m/Engineer-Thesis-Project/readme.md

 **Ibrahim Kamraoui**

-## 📄 License

-[To be added]

 ## 🙏 Acknowledgments

-Special thanks to my thesis supervisor and the research community for their invaluable guidance and support.
+Special thanks to myself for the perseverance in a project which i had 0 knowledge at the start.

 ---